-Is A Kitchen Island Ideal For Your Home?by Kuhrich on Monday, May 20, 2013
+Is a Kitchen Island Ideal for Your Home?May 20, 2013

 Kitchens have always been more than a place to cook your meals.
 It’s the gathering hub for your family to spend time together as they finish up work documents and classroom assignments.
 It’s the socializing place as you host dinner parties for friends.
 Kitchens have become a favorite meeting spot for many reasons.
-Yet sometimes the layout isn’t suited for us to entertain guests and family while still being able to cook great meals.
+Yet, sometimes the layout isn’t suited for us to entertain guests and family while still being able to cook great meals.

-Level or Raised Island Counter
+Level or Raised Island Counter?

-If you decide that a kitchen island will work great in your space, you need to figure out the type of island to have.
+If you decide that a kitchen island will work great in your custom home design, you need to figure out the type of island to have.
 Some people banish their kitchen table from the room and instead get two islands: one for preparing meals and the other for seating.
 You may also place bar stools at the island to allow people to sit and eat while watching you prepare meals.
 There are two basic island counters to choose from: a level surface and a raised surface.

-Level Surface Counters: Level surface counters allow people to sit at the same level as the person who is cooking meals.
+Level surface counters allow people to sit at the same level as the person who is cooking meals.
 Level countertop surfaces can have many benefits.
 Seating will be lower for those individuals such as children and elderly people who may have trouble climbing up into high bar stools.
 Also, level surfaces give you the largest amount of space to work with when preparing large meals.
-You must be careful if you have burners on a level surface where a small child can reach over and touch the hot surfaces.
+You must be careful if you have burners on a level surface island where a small child can reach over and touch the hot surfaces.